 If you have opted for the Costing module only, additive costs can be tracked automatically as additions are made to your bulk wines.
 You’ll need to configure a custom Cost item under Winery Setup > Costing > Cost items for each Additive that you want to track costings for.

-- It is important to set the Charge type to the Additions option and to set the Default value ($) to be the dollar value for the unit of addition of each additive.
+- It is important to set the Cost type to the Additions option and the Default value ($) to be the dollar value for the unit of addition of each additive.

-- If the addition is made in weight units (mg, grams, kilograms, etc) select kilograms as the price per unit.
+- If the addition is made in weight units (milligrams, grams, kilograms, etc) select per kg as the Price Per unit.

-- If the addition is made in fluid units (ml, litres, etc) select litres and the price per unit.
+- If the addition is made in fluid units (ml, litres, etc) select per litre/per gallon as the Price Per unit.

-- If the addition is made in units or most other units of addition select Unit or Each.
+- If the addition is made in whole units or most other units of addition select Each or per unit.

 Costing for chemicals with the Inventory module